vbfox/rust-tensorflow-mirnet-lowlight/Readme.md

 ### Client

-* Better UI showing before/after whith a slider
+* Better UI (Looking nicer, showing before/after whith a slider, ...)
 * Provide some sample images directly in the UI
-* Bette error handling and display
+* Better error handling and display